Harish15052005/Cycloid/README.md

 # Cycloid
 Cycloid curve using JS CANVAS (p5.js library)

-Features to Add:-
+Bugs to fix:-

-1. Sliders for radius
-2. scaling mechanism for larger radii
+1. Rolling circle glitches when scaling the radii